priyanshuJain-32/analysis_of_financial_time_series/README.md

 ### Chapter 1 - Financial Time Series and Their Characteristics
 1. **Download data:** Download data for stocks on various tickers from Yahoo Finance.
 2. **Returns:** Calculate simple and log-return for stocks.
+3. **Plot Returns:** Plot these returns and compare the trajectories of each against other.
-3. **Distribution Parameters:** Calculate Mean, Variance, Skewness, and Kurtosis for the various series.
+4. **Distribution Parameters:** Calculate Mean, Variance, Skewness, and Kurtosis for the various series.

 ### Chapter 2 - Linear Timer Series and Its Applications
 1. **Jarque-Bera Test of Normality:** Perform Jarque Bera test to test for Normality of the return series.